Lan Kwai Fong: History

 Before the Second World War, Lan Kwai Fong was dedicated to hawkers.

-In early days, the square housed many mui yan (媒人), or marriage arrangers, a role exclusively held by females.
-Mui yan were marriage intermediaries between two families in traditional times.
-It was thus known as Mui Yan Hong or Hung Leung Hong.
+In early days, the square housed many mui yan (媒人), female marriage arrangers who were intermediaries between two families in traditional times.
+It was consequently known as Mui Yan Hong or Hung Leung Hong.

-After the opening of the disco club "Disco Disco" by Gordon Huthart on 23 December 1978 in the basement of 40 D'Aguilar Street, the development of the Lan Kwai Fong area accelerated, making it famous all over the world.
-The disco club was once popular among celebrities and expats, but then it was closed in 1986.
+After the opening of the disco club "Disco Disco" by Gordon Huthart on 23 December 1978 in the basement of 40 D'Aguilar Street, the development of the Lan Kwai Fong area accelerated, and it became known worldwide.
+The disco club was popular among celebrities and expats until it closed in 1986.